isabella232/integrations-learn.en/help/integrations/integrations-between-applications/experience-manager/experience-manager-analytics.md

 ---
-title: Integrate AEM with Analytics
+title: How to integrate AEM with Analytics
-description: Learn how to integrate Adobe Experience Manager (AEM) with Analytics.
+description: Integrate Adobe Experience Manager (AEM) with Analytics to track and analyze user behavior on your website.
 solution: Analytics, Experience Manager, Experience Manager Sites
 feature: Integrations
 topic: Integrations